MateuszSTN/SuperUber/README.md

 # SuperUber
-A Flutter app with OAuth via gmail, Firebase as backend and Firestore as a reactive database.
+A Flutter app with OAuth2 via gmail, Firebase as backend and Firestore as a reactive database.